-Pediatric Joint Hypermobility can be associated with many different heritable connective tissue disorders, some with more serious complications including Ehlers Danlos Syndrome and Marfans syndrome, and those with milder consequences such as Benign Hypermobility Joint Syndrome.
+Pediatric Joint Hypermobility can be associated with many different heritable connective tissue disorders, some with more serious complications including Ehlers Danlos Syndrome and Marfan Syndrome, and those with milder consequences such as Benign Hypermobility Joint Syndrome.
 In this post we will discuss current research and therapeutic considerations for children presenting with joint hypermobility, as well as helpful strategies to ensure success for these children and their families!

 As Physical Therapists the specific aspects of hypermobility we focus on include: